Configuring and Using the Mail Scanner

 Replying to Tickets by Email

 Since the trouble tickets are received by email, it is also thoughtful to reply to the customer by email.
-With the mail scanner, it is possible not only to transform the email to a ticket, but also comment on it in the CRM and have the comment sent to the customer as an email.
+With the mail scanner, it is possible not only to transform the email into a ticket but also to comment on it in the CRM and have the comment sent to the customer as an email.
 When the customer replies to the comment in the email, the reply will also be added as a comment on the ticket.

 The picture below shows an example of a template, that is ready to be used with the ticket comments.
 To send the ticket to the contact, check Contact Email in the field Send to.